johnwhitington/cpdf-source/cpdf.1.md

 **-gs-malformed**

 : This option is used to allow Cpdf to call out the **gs** command to pre-process badly malformed files as a last resort.
-See section 1.13 of cpdfmanual.pdf for details.

 **-gs-malformed-force**

 : This option is used to allow Cpdf to call out to the **gs** command to pre-process badly malformed files as a last resort.
-See section 1.13 of cpdfmanual.pdf for details.

 **-gs-quiet**